deepjavalibrary/djl-serving/serving/docs/lmi_new/user_guides/tnx_user_guide.md

 ## Quick Start Configurations

-Most of the LMI Transformers-NeuronX models use the following template:
+Most of the LMI Transformers-NeuronX models use the following template (quantization, and other advanced features will require additional configuration which is described [here](../../lmi/configurations_large_model_inference_containers.md#transformers-neuronx-doc)):

 ### Use serving.properties
 You can deploy with a serving.properties: